CartoDB/carto-react/UPGRADE.md

 Also added some files for shared constants (`themeConstants.js`) and useful functions (`themeUtils.js`).

 Removed unused custom `createTheme` function in `carto-theme.js`.

+We have a new custom spacing constant in carto-theme, `spacingValue`, which you should use instead of the common `theme.spacing()` function in cases where you need to do value calculations, because since Mui v5, theme.spacing is no longer a number, but a string in this format: `number + px`.

+Note that if you're using `calc()` in your styles, you can keep using `theme.spacing()` as usual.

 # Typography